 8 Tips for Making Difficult Conversations Easier

-I recently heard Rhonda Scarf speak on this subject.
+I recently heard Rhonda Scharf speak on this subject.
 Rhonda is a well-recognized Professional Speaker, Trainer, Consultant, and Author who splits her time between Ottawa, Canada and Fort Myers, Florida.
 Rhonda shared her favorite quote from Maya Angelou and I think it has a lot of value for this topic, "People will never forget how you made them feel."

 Empathy and Assertiveness Are Essential